VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

     // This ensures the main thread doesn't exit before the shellcode has finished running WaitForSingleObject(hThread, INFINITE);

-    //// Clean up the resources after the shellcode execution
-    //// Close the handle to the shellcode execution thread
-    //CloseHandle(hThread);

-    //// Release the memory allocated for the shellcode
-    //VirtualFree(exec, 0, MEM_RELEASE);

     // Return 0 as the main function exit code return 0;
 }